 • A Property can be created by the factory method ObjectFactory.property(Class).

 Lazy properties are intended to be passed around and only queried when required.
-Usually, this will happen during the execution phase.
-For more information about the Gradle build phases, please see Build Lifecycle.
+This typically happens during the execution phase.

-The following demonstrates a task with a configurable greeting property and a read-only message property that is derived from this:
+The following demonstrates a task with a configurable greeting property and a read-only message property:

 build.gradle.kts